cs396-web-dev/spring2022/pages/_assignments/lab03.md

 <a href="https://www.postgresqltutorial.com/postgresql-delete/" target="_blank">DELETE docs</a>

-## 5. Your Task
+{:#practice}
+## 4. Your Tasks (What you will be turning in)

 For each of the exercises below, write the SQL statement that achieves the goal described in the prompt.
-When you've figured it out, paste the statement (or statements) into the answers.sql file beneath the corresponding exercise number.
+When you've figured it out, paste the statement (or statements) into the `answers.sql` file (that you downloaded) beneath the corresponding exercise number.

 ### 1. Selecting all columns
 Write a query to retrieve all of the records in the `users` table.
 It should return the following data: